GreenLantern-Kevin/Optical-Flow-Seismic-Rock-Avalanche-Detection/README.md

 * Python 3.10 with packages opencv-python (4.9.0), matplotlib (3.9.0), numpy (1.26.4), pandas (2.2.2), cvzone (1.6.1), sympy (1.12) installed
 * Windows 10/11
 # Description of Files
-* **denseOpticalFlow.py** and **sparseOpticalFlow.py** are fundamental codes for implementing the optical flow methods.
+* **denseOpticalFlow.py** and **sparseOpticalFlow.py** contain the code necessary to implement the Optical Flow methods.
-* **GetData&DrawFigure.py** is.
-TrackFlow contains the code. runTrackFlow.py executes the program in the command line.
-The functions folder contains the helper functions.
-1_Data contain the data necessary to reproduce the results in the paper, including the DSMs, Imagery, outputs from CIAS, and the manually derived validation vectors. config.yml is the config file used to run runTrackFlow.py.
-Edit this file to run the code.
+* **GetData&DrawFigure.py** is used for post-processing data derived from the Lucas-Kanade sparse optical flow method.
+* **HVHistograms.py** is used to draw H&V channel histograms based on the results derived from the Farnebäck sparse optical flow method.
 # Instructions
 Download TrackFlow and 1_Data folders and the config.yml file and put into an overarching folder somewhere in your file system.
 Ensure that required Python packages are installed